 Dryburgh Steading One

-The first floor of Dryburgh Steading One comprises two large en-suite bedrooms while the ground floor delivers a cosy snug, a cloakroom with shower, and an open-plan kitchen, dining and living area.
-The living room features a door leading out to a patio on the enclosed garden, which runs the length of the house and comes complete with outdoor furniture and a gas barbecue.
+Steading One sleeps four in two large upstairs bedrooms, each with Velux windows and generous bathrooms.
+The home’s ground floor provides a cosy snug and an open-plan kitchen, dining and living area.
+This connects to a patio beside an enclosed, private garden, which runs the length of the house and has comfy outdoor furniture and a gas barbecue.

 Open plan living area with a large sofa and two two-seater sofas, log burner and door to the garden.